 Q: What is a commercial invoice?
 Is that the same as a customs form?

-A: A commercial invoice includes all the information necessary to get through customs.
-It is considered a customs document.
+A: A commercial invoice is a customs document used by private carriers (like UPS or FedEx) and includes all the information necessary to get through customs.

 Q: Do I need to include other forms?

 A: This will depend on the content and destination of your shipment.
-Dangerous goods, Perishable goods and high value goods can require additional forms.
-Some of these forms are available on ShipStation (such as UPS High value goods report).
+Dangerous goods, perishable goods, and high-value goods can require additional forms.
+Some of these forms are available in ShipStation (such as the UPS High-value goods report).
 Others, like the USMCA form, are not and must be downloaded and filled out separately.